-Many cases of shoulder dysfunction also present with neck and thoracic spine stiffness, plus shoulder blades that move either too much or are rigid with poor alignment, leaving your shoulder joint trying to stabilise your arm while also letting it take all of a load while moving.
-When your shoulder blade is in a sub-optimal position, those infamous stabilising rotator cuffs can cause pain around the shoulder, or pull the roof of your shoulder down causing a grinding or impinged pain in it.
+Many cases of shoulder dysfunction also present with neck and thoracic spine stiffness, plus shoulder blades that move either too much or are rigid with poor alignment, leaving your shoulder joint trying to stabilize your arm while also letting it take all of a load while moving.
+When your shoulder blade is in a sub-optimal position, those infamous stabilizing rotator cuffs can cause pain around the shoulder, or pull the roof of your shoulder down causing a grinding or impinged pain in it.

 So stand up, walk to a mirror and let’s look at what’s happening.

-Looking side on; do your shoulders round forward, do your shoulder blades sit high or stick out?
+Looking side-on; do your shoulders round forward, do your shoulder blades sit high or stick out?

-Front on; raise your arms, shoulder width apart, slowly up in front of you.
+Front on; raise your arms, shoulder-width apart, slowly up in front of you.